kyungminkim7/AndroidGameEngine/README.md

   ![TestGame](images/testgame_screenshot.png)
 - A game template for an augmented reality game is provided by the GameActivityAR.kt, TestGameAR.h, and TestGameAR.cpp files.
 To build and run this template, make the following modifications to the project:
     1. AndroidManifest.xml:
-        a.
-Comment out the activity block for `".GameActivity"`
+        1. Comment out the activity block for `".GameActivity"`
-        b.
-Uncomment the activity block for `".GameActivityAR"`
+        2. Uncomment the activity block for `".GameActivityAR"`
     2. cpp/CMakeLists.txt:
-        a.
-Comment out the line setting the `gameType` variable to `NORMAL`
+        1. Comment out the line setting the `gameType` variable to `NORMAL`
-        b.
-Uncomment the line setting the `gameType` variable to `AR`
+        2. Uncomment the line setting the `gameType` variable to `AR`